MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/embed-qr-code-link.md

 ## Embed a link in a QR code

-Embedding a QR code link in a guide includes three steps:

 1. [Create a guide link](pc-app-copy-link-guide-step.md).

 2. Use a third-party QR code generator to create a QR code.
 Microsoft recommends the following third-party QR code generators: